Eugene Robinson (American football): NFL career statistics

+Regular season

 Coaching and broadcasting career

-Robinson served as a color analyst for the Carolina Panthers Radio Network from 2002-18.
-He currently serves as a varsity football and wrestling coach at Charlotte Christian School in Charlotte, North Carolina.
+Robinson served as a color analyst for the Carolina Panthers Radio Network from 2002 to 2018.
+He is a varsity football and wrestling coach at Charlotte Christian School in Charlotte, North Carolina.

 Beginning in January 2015, Robinson is a co-host of the morning television show Charlotte Today on WCNC-TV, Charlotte, NC.

 Personal life

 Robinson is a Christian and spoke with the Carolina Panthers team before Super Bowl 50.